cucapra/dahlia-evaluation/README.md

 2. Install [GNU `parallel`][parallel]
 3. Install [Jupyter][] with `pip3 install jupyter`
 4. Install other Python dependencies with `pip3 install -r requirements.txt` (in this repository)
-5. Install the local benchmarking helpers with `cd benchmarking-helpers && pip install -e .`
+5. Install the local benchmarking helpers with `cd benchmarking-helpers && pip3 install -e .`
 6. Run the sanity checking script `./_scripts/sanity-check.sh` to make sure the all the tools are configured correctly.